 Don’t forget that in order to maximize your growth you have to eat accordingly, get plenty of sleep, and keep your stress low.

-If you do not create an environment for growth, your body will not grow.
+In other words, if you do not create an environment for growth, your body will not grow.

 Day 1-Lower Body

 Trap Bar Deadlift SS GHR 7×3

 Hip Thrust SS RDL 6×5